Chefs Notes

 Making The Meatballs

 These meatballs are pretty straightforward.
-Put some ground beef in a mixing bowl, add some minced or grated ginger and garlic (you can use ginger and garlic powder if you want.
-Use 1 tsp of each per pound of meat.)
+Put some ground beef in a mixing bowl, add some minced or grated ginger and garlic (you can use ginger and garlic powder if you want -- use 1 teaspoon of each per pound of meat).
 Add a bit of salt and pepper to the meat and one egg to help bind it all together.
-If you want to stretch the meat a little further, you can also add half a cup of fine dry breadcrumbs.
-Once all the ingredients are in the bowl, mix well.

 Forming The Meatballs

-I find that forming these meatballs, or any meatball for that matter, is best down in two stages.
-Stage one is portioning out the meat.
-In this case, use a tablespoon to divide the meat into portions.
-The second stage is to roll the meat portions into balls.
-The easiest way to roll the balls is to have a bowl of cold water handy (no pun intended).
+The easiest way to roll the balls is to have a bowl of cold water handy.
 Wet your hands and roll the meat into balls.
 Re-wet your hands after every two or three balls.
 Wetting your hands will prevent the meat from sticking to your hands and forming a thick layer of fat on your hands.
 It will also help give the balls a smooth appearance.
-Keep in mind your hands don’t have to be dripping wet.
-Just a little wet is fine.

 Cook the Meatballs

-Once the meatballs are formed, place them on a parchment-lined sheet pan and roast them in the oven at 400°f for 15 minutes.
+Once the meatballs are formed, place them on a parchment-lined sheet pan and roast them in the oven at 400°F for 15 minutes.
 While the meatballs are cooking, you can make the sweet and sour sauce.

 How To Make Sweet and Sour Sauce